Brian Clarke

 Aloha, I’m Brian Clarke.
 I’ve been a full-time, professional fitness trainer and marathon program director since 1979.
 Now, in my early eighties, I still enjoy helping endurance athletes improve their game.

-When I first began my coaching career, nobody had had the audacity to charge money for coaching runners.
-These were the early days of America’s recreational running boom, and I decided to buck the trend by charging a fee for my coaching services.
-Many people I encountered at the time were incredulous.
-“What’s so hard about running?” they wanted to know.
+I first began my coaching career during the early days of America’s recreational running boom, and I decided to buck the trend by charging a fee for my coaching services.
+I developed an “advanced” marathon training system and by 1982, I’d developed a following and a reputation.

-By 1982, I’d developed a following and a reputation for training athletes better than they could train themselves.
 Many found marathon training to be more challenging than they’d expected, and I stayed in business by knowing how to slow athletes down and, also demonstrating the efficacy of my mission, which is still the same as it was back then: that I could get them through the marathon safely, competently, and enjoyably, with a proven training program and friendly group support.

-I saw what was happening and I bought in, following Bill’s schedule assiduously.
 The highlight of my running career was the 4:06 mile I ran in my junior year.
 That year was seminal for me because, as I reflected on it later, the Oregon System made so much sense.

 I eventually wrote three books on the subject to better understand the adaptive training process.
 The course I currently teach on the Hard-Easy System has been in development since the early 1980s; it represents my most advanced thinking about the endurance training process.